 For information about fines, see Paying Fines and Fees.

 A limited number of computers are configured and labeled for library guests on a first-come, first-served basis.
 Windows PCs are available to the public on the first floor of the library near the hallway leading to computer labs and library classrooms.
-Please look for the signage: Guest Computer.
+Please look for the Guest Computer signage.

-Visitors will need to set up a guest computer account in order to use the workstations reserved for community library users.
-Come to the Circulation desk, show a government-issued photo ID, and complete an application form, agreeing to follow the rules for use of guest computers.
+Visitors can set up a guest computer account in order to use the workstations reserved for community library users.
+Come to the Circulation desk, show a government photo ID and complete an application form, agreeing to follow the rules for use of guest computers.
 You will receive an account code allowing you two hours of guest computer access per day.